 You’re only able to make changes to your team up until the deadline, which is one hour before the gameweek’s first fixture kicks off.
 To get an advantage, it’s generally recommended that you wait as long as possible before making transfers each week.
 This gives you the best chance to know which players are available for the upcoming gameweek.

-In FPL, you had the option of playing a number of different formations.
+In FPL, you have the option of playing a number of different formations.
 The only requirements are for you to have 1 goalkeeper, at least 3 defenders, and at least 1 forward.

-Two of the most popular formations are the 3-5-2 and the 3-4-3, with the latter being the more common choice.
+Two of the most popular formations are the 3-5-2 and the 3-4-3, with the latter being the more common choice within the FPL community.
 This strategy can change and there isn’t a set way of playing.

 How do player prices work in FPL?